 Achieving meaningful engagement requires a considered approach.
 At Tictrac, we’ve been working with the world’s largest insurers and health care providers, such as Bupa, to create content, campaigns, activity challenges, action plans and health assessments to enable healthier outcomes.

-These might be driven by health and wellbeing trends, such as our Take Control of 2021 campaign or the underlying customer data.
+These might be driven by health and wellness trends, such as our Take Control of 2021 campaign or the underlying customer data.
 For instance, if there was a lot of interest in healthy eating, we’d look to develop more content to feed that appetite, or, if sleep scores plummeted, we could promote content to improve customers’ slumbers.

-As well as being mindful of broader trends, we also personalise the content we deliver to customers.
+As well as being mindful of broader trends, we also personalize the content we deliver to customers.
 This starts at the outset with the health information and goals they input, shaping their experience and the content they receive and is refined further as they use the app.
 We gain a deeper insight into their interests and the types of content they find most engaging.

 So, while data may be king when it comes to unlocking risk and customer loyalty benefits, without engagement, it may not be such a happy reign.

-Find out how our Health Engagement Platform can help you to learn more and engage regularly with your customers
+Find out how our Health Engagement Platform can help you to learn more and engage regularly with your customers.